 warhammer fantasy battle report :-

 "The Knights finished the Quarrellers outright and overran into the Longbeards.
 They killed nothing, but they didn’t need to, the Steam Tank took 10 down by itself."
 [Ed.
-Ouch !]
+Ouch !](a well written and engaging report.
+It makes for a great read)

 A thick broth of mist swirled fitfully at the foot of the watchtower, gradually burned away by the sunlight of an early spring morning.
 Runelord Breigor the Sullen had brought his forge outside and was working to unlock the secrets of an ancient, rune-encrusted axe when the cry went up from the platform at the top of the tower.